pandaind/java-sdp/README.md

     - Abstract Factory can be used as an alternative to Facade to hide platform-specific classes.
     - Facade objects are often Singletons because only one Facade object is required.
     - Adapter and Facade are both wrappers; but they are different kinds of wrappers.
 The intent of Facade is to produce a simpler interface, and the intent of Adapter is to design to an existing interface.
 While Facade routinely wraps multiple objects and Adapter wraps a single object; Facade could front-end a single complex object and Adapter could wrap several legacy objects.
+- **Fly Weight** : Flyweight pattern tries to reuse already existing similar kind objects by storing them and creates new object when no matching object is found.
+Flyweight pattern is used to reduce the number of objects created and to decrease memory footprint and increase performance.
+  - When to use: Flyweight pattern is used when we need to create a large number of similar objects (which are immutable).
+This reduces memory foot print and keeps app away  from java.lang.OutOfMemoryError.
+  - Check List:
+    - Ensure that object overhead is an issue needing attention, and, the client of the class is able and willing to absorb responsibility realignment.
+    - Divide the target class's state into: shareable (intrinsic) state, and non-shareable (extrinsic) state.
+    - Remove the non-shareable state from the class attributes, and add it the calling argument list of affected methods.
+    - Create a Factory that can cache and reuse existing class instances.
+    - The client must use the Factory instead of the new operator to request objects.
+    - The client (or a third party) must look-up or compute the non-shareable state, and supply that state to class methods.
+  - Rules of thumb:
+    - Whereas Flyweight shows how to make lots of little objects, Facade shows how to make a single object represent an entire subsystem.
+    - Flyweight is often combined with Composite to implement shared leaf nodes.
+    - Terminal symbols within Interpreter's abstract syntax tree can be shared with Flyweight.
+    - Flyweight explains when and how State objects can be shared.
+-